 Mining is part of New Zealand’s heritage – symbolised on the national Coat of Arms - and is a significant part of our economy today.
-The industry, including oil and gas, employs directly and indirectly around 14,800 people, providing, for example, one-third of household income on the West Coast of the South Island, and is a dominant employer in Waihi.
+The industry, including oil and gas, employs directly and indirectly around 14,800 people, providing, for example, one-third of household income on the West Coast of the South Island.
+It is a dominant employer in Waihi.

 Mining is also an essential industry.
 Minerals are integral to every aspect of our lives.
 They are a direct or indirect component of everything New Zealanders consume, whether produced locally or sourced from abroad.
 As the saying goes – “if you haven’t grown it, you have to dig it.”

-One would be excused for thinking that mining in NZ should be celebrated and encouraged, as integral to our way of life in the 21st Century, as benefiting the economy and society, and carried out in an environmentally responsible way.
+Straterra believes mining in NZ should be celebrated and encouraged, as integral to our way of life in the 21st Century, as benefiting the economy and society, and as carried out in an environmentally-responsible way.

-That said, there are legitimate issues to do with health, safety, environment, iwi, communities, and the economy, and they are complex.
-There is a debate to be had.
+There are legitimate issues to do with climate change, health & safety, the environment, iwi interests and aspirations, communities, and the economy.
+The issues are complex and interwoven.
+There is an informed discussion to be had.

-Straterra participates actively in public policy and legislative processes, and in public debate, and has consistently done so in a reasoned and reasonable way.
+Straterra participates actively in public policy and legislative processes, and in public debate, and seeks to do so in a reasoned and reasonable way.

-Straterra believes the majority of New Zealanders are interested in a reasoned and informed debate on the issues.
-In the following pages, we expose the most commonly-expressed myths and fallacies around mining, in the belief that sunlight is the best disinfectant – we let the facts and evidence speak for themselves.
+Straterra believes the majority of New Zealanders are interested in the issues.
+Opinion polls conducted by Pauline Colmar (formerly of Colmar Brunton) in 2012 and 2013 suggest strongly this is the case.
+In the following pages, we discuss the most commonly-expressed concerns around mining, in the belief that sunlight is the best disinfectant – the facts and evidence must be allowed to speak for themselves.